mattdesl/webgl-compile-shader/README.md

 Compiles a WebGL shader program from the given vertex and fragment source.
 Throws an error on failure, providing clear logging with line numbers and the problematic shader (vertex vs. fragment).

-The shaders are *not* detached/deleted after link.
+The shaders are *not* detached/deleted after link, as this was causing issues with Chrome's WebGLInspector.

 ## Usage